hjeronen/hjeronen/README.md

 ## Hello there! :smiley:

-This is my personal GitHub account that I use for course and personal projects.
+This is my GitHub account that I use for course and personal projects.
 Below you can find some more noteworthy projects and what I'm currently working on.

 <!--
 **hjeronen/hjeronen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.